 - Accepted payment types

-You should also upload Photos to your Google My Business Posts.
-While sharing Google My Business Posts doesn’t directly impact your ranking, it can help boost conversions and engagement – which does make a difference.
+You should also upload Photos to your Google Business Profile Posts.
+While sharing Google Business Profile Posts doesn’t directly impact your ranking, it can help boost conversions and engagement – which does make a difference.
 Make sure you’re not using any stock photography.
 Instead, focus on sharing high-quality photos.

 We recommend posting at least once per week to build a relationship with your customers and followers.
 Make sure your captions include a keyword related to your business so you can increase your visibility.